yuka-with-data/Spotify-Data-App-Public/README.md

 12. Tempo: Denotes the speed or pace of a track, measured in beats per minute (BPM).
 13. Loudness: Measures the overall average loudness of a track in decibels (dB).
 Values typically range between -60 dB and 0 dB.
 Higher values indicate louder tracks.
 14. Popularity: A numerical score indicating the popularity of a track, with higher values signifying greater popularity.
+15. genres: A compilaton of music genres associated with the track's artist, reflecting the artist's overall music style and influences.
+Genres are derived from the artist's body of work rather than individual tracks or albums, providing insight into the broader stylistic contexts the artist operates within.
-15. Duration (ms): The duration of the track in milliseconds.
+16. Duration (ms): The duration of the track in milliseconds.
-16. ID: A unique identifier assigned to each track, facilitating easy retrieval and reference.
+17. ID: A unique identifier assigned to each track, facilitating easy retrieval and reference.

 ## Note:
 This application is currently under active development and is not ready for deployment at this stage.
 New features and functionalities are being actively explored and integrated to provide a more comprehensive music analysis and recommendation platform.